 Eastern Europe extends from the northern shore of the Black Sea in Ukraine up to the Baltic Sea basin in Belarus.
-It covers 845,000 square kilometers and is home to almost 60 million people.
+It covers 845,000 square kilometres and is home to almost 60 million people.
 These nations share common borders, watersheds, and infrastructure and have many similarities in their geography, history, culture and economy.

 Using this item and referring to it is encouraged, and please use

 it in presentations, web pages, newspapers, blogs and reports.

 For any form of publication, please include the link to this

 page and give the creator credit

 (in this case Viktor Novikov, UNEP/GRID-Arendal)

 If the high-resolution file is not available, please contact

 permission for usage.